 10am Breakfast and Rua da Bica

 Grab a quick breakfast and head out on tram 28 to Rua da Bica 1.
 This is your first top on Lisbon’s cool and Instgrammable spots in Lisbon.
 I would recommend walking down and then taking the tram back up to the top.
+Street art in Lisbon is plenty so if you will lover of this colourful art then you will love this place.

 11.30 Barrio Alto